 The system is designed for their lowest-risk customers.
 If you're a business owner with seasonal revenue, less than 2 years in business, or a credit score under 700 — your bank isn't built for you.
 A marketplace is.

 Here's what I tell every business owner: see what 70+ lenders will offer you before you sign anything.
 One application, one soft pull, and you'll know the real market rate for your business.
 Most business owners who compare save thousands — because competition works.
-That goes for specialized products too — whether you need equipment financing for a specific asset or commercial financing for a larger deal, a marketplace puts every option on the table at once.
+That goes for specialized products too — whether you need equipment financing for a specific asset or commercial financing for a larger transaction, a marketplace puts every option on the table at once.

 Frequently Asked Questions